artemis-consulting/prototype/SUPPORTING_DOC.md

 Artemis Consulting uses agile scrum techniques for all their internal development efforts and for most of our client projects.
 For our agile projects, sprints are usually 1-2 week in duration but never exceed 3 weeks.
 In general, the shorter the sprints, the faster feedback we receive from our users and clients.
 This timely feedback enables the team quickly make the necessary adjustments, avoiding potential long-term and costly rework.
 For the FDA prototype, we decided on 2 day sprints but chose to add a 4 day sprint to accommodate the unusual nature of this project and weekend work.

 * We used the open source Taiga tool for agile project management and defect tracking.
 Taiga tends to be more ‘lightweight’ for project with relative quick turnarounds and firm deadlines.
-Additional information on Taiga can be found [here](https://github.com/artemis-consulting/prototype/tree/master/agile-process/agile-tool-taiga).
+Additional information on Taiga can be found [here](https://github.com/artemis-consulting/prototype/tree/master/doc/agile-process/agile-tool-taiga).
 * All our agile artifacts related to Play 4, can be found here -> [Sprints](https://github.com/artemis-consulting/prototype/tree/master/agile-process).
-* Our team did fairly extensive user testing with doctors and lawyers.
-Here are the links to the [User Interview Questions](https://github.com/artemis-consulting/prototype/blob/master/user-centered-design/4-user-interviews/User%20Interview%20Questions.pdf), the [user testing feedback and our team's remediation comments from a practising pharmaceutical industry lawyer](https://github.com/artemis-consulting/prototype/blob/master/user-centered-design/4-user-interviews/User%20Interview%20Questions-Response1-Pharmaceutical-Company-Lawyer.pdf)  and the [user testing feedback and our team's remediation comments from a practising doctor](https://github.com/artemis-consulting/prototype/blob/master/user-centered-design/4-user-interviews/User%20Interview%20Questions-Response2-and-Remediation-Doctor-MD.pdf).

 Section-pool2-automated-testing
 -------------------------------